corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 ## Compatibility

-This mod overrides one default event related to adding leader traits: `distar.174`.
-Other mods that make changes to the same event will conflict with this one.
-The easiest way to resolve the conflict is to comment out or delete the event from this mod, which is in the file `events/000_overridden_leader_species_trait_events.txt`.
-The override is just a cleaner way to add the brainslug trait - the original in-game code will execute in the two places it could be triggered but they have a very low impact.
+This mod overrides two default events related to adding leader traits: `distar.174` and `utopia.2605`.
+Other mods that make changes to one or both of the same events will conflict with this one.

+For `distar.174`, the easiest way to resolve the conflict is to comment out or delete the event from this mod, which is in the file `events/000_overridden_leader_species_trait_events.txt`.
+The override is just a cleaner way to add the initial brainslug trait for hireable leaders - the original in-game code will execute in the two places it could be triggered but they have a very low impact.

+`utopia.2605` is the event for leaders randomly gaining the Psionic trait from Psionic species.
+I recommend you use this mod's version of the event in order to benefit from the reduced mean time-to-happen (i.e. happens more frequently) and wider selection criteria (any species with Latent Psionic, not just the owner's main species).

-In contrast, all other the new logic is implemented in standalone events and effects which should not conflict with other mods.
+All other the new logic is implemented in standalone events and effects which should not conflict with other mods.

 ### Recommended Companion Mods